codacy/codacy-eslint-legacy/docs/description/no-spaced-func.md

+---
-# no-spaced-func
+title: no-spaced-func

-Disallows spacing between function identifiers and their applications.
+rule_type: layout
+---

-This rule was **deprecated** in ESLint v3.3.0 and replaced by the [func-call-spacing](func-call-spacing.md) rule.
+This rule was **deprecated** in ESLint v3.3.0 and replaced by the [func-call-spacing](func-call-spacing) rule.

 While it's possible to have whitespace between the name of a function and the parentheses that execute it, such patterns tend to look more like errors.